 - In-person interview

-Ask the candidate questions on their work habits and what they like.
+Ask the candidate questions on their work habits.
 Also, throw in a technical question or two.

-The technical questions should relate back to the type of work the engineer would do.
+The technical questions should be about the job’s work scope.
 The questions shouldn’t be overly complex though, taking endless hours to complete.
 But, the candidate will need to show their work.

-An in-person interview is important.
-Because a lot of bad qualities someone may have will quickly float to the surface.
+An in-person interview is always important.
+Because a lot of missed hidden qualities from over the phone, now become transparent.

 #7 Create a structured setup for assessing candidates in interviews

-Create a scorecard to grade candidates, especially for the phone interview stage.
-This way, you can uniformly grade candidates in real-time.
+Create a scorecard to grade each candidate, especially at the phone interview stage.
+This way, you can uniformly evaluate candidates in real-time.

-I find it best to create the qualities you want a candidate to have.
-Then have a ranking from 1 through 5 for each of the qualities.
+Now, I suggest listing down all the qualities you want a perfect candidate to have.
+Then, create a ranking system from 1 through 5 for each of the qualities.
 Just be sure you use your grading system uniformly with everyone.

 #8 What to look out for in the interview grading process

-From a technical stance, look for the following:
+From a technical stance, you want to answer the following questions:

-- How detailed are the technical responses?
-Do they include theory and real-world elements?
+- How detailed are the candidate’s technical responses?
+Do they include both theory and real-world execution?

-- When discussing solutions, do they discuss the original problem in detail too?
-This shows they led the engineering effort for the problem-solving.
+- When discussing solutions, do candidates discuss the original problem in detail too?
+This shows they’ve led engineering projects doing the same work.

-- Do they analyze the undiscussed factors in design?
+- Do candidates analyze ALL factors in a design?
 I’m talking about future design outlook, cost, timeline, construction feasibility, and so on.

-- Do they show a level of creativity in their answers?
-As creativity is an essential component in engineering.
+- Do candidates show a level of creativity in their answers?
+Creativity is an essential component in engineering.

-- Independence: remains focused and solves problems without constant handholding.
+- Independence: has focus and solves problems without handholding.

 - Communication: speaks, writes, and reads well.
-This is especially important for jobs that are heavy in team effort work.
+This is especially important for jobs requiring direct customer work.

-- Ownership: owns up to mistakes and then learns from them.
+- Ownership: owns up to mistakes and learns from them.

 - Empathy: understands every person has different skillsets.
-Thus, the engineer can work with everyone in a respectable manner.
+So engineers need to be able to work with everyone in a respectable manner.
 You don’t want assholes!

 #9 Build an amazing company culture